geodaai/openassistant/packages/tools/places/README.md

 - "Search for restaurants within 2km of the Eiffel Tower"
 - "What are the best rated hotels in San Francisco?"
 - "Find gas stations near me"

+### geotagging

+Use Foursquare's Snap to Place technology to detect where your user's device is and what is around them.
+Returns geotagging candidates based on location coordinates with comprehensive place information.

+**Parameters:**
+- `ll` (string, optional): The latitude and longitude of the location (format: "latitude,longitude").
+If not specified, the server will attempt to geolocate the IP address from the request.
+- `fields` (string[], optional): Indicate which fields to return in the response, separated by commas.
+If no fields are specified, all Pro Fields are returned by default.
+- `hacc` (number, optional): The estimated horizontal accuracy radius in meters of the user's location at the 68th percentile confidence level as returned by the user's cell phone OS.
+- `altitude` (number, optional): The altitude of the user's location in meters above the World Geodetic System 1984 (WGS84) reference ellipsoid as returned by the user's cell phone OS.
+- `query` (string, optional): A string to be matched against place name for candidates.
+- `limit` (number, optional): The number of results to return, up to 50.
+Defaults to 10.

+**Response includes:**
+- Basic place information (name, location, categories)
+- Contact details (phone, email, website)
+- Operating hours and availability
+- Photos and social media links
+- Ratings, popularity, and user tips
+- Attributes (wifi, parking, delivery, etc.)
+- Chain information and verification status

+**Example prompts:**
+- "Find places near my current location at 40.7589,-73.9851"
+- "What's around me at these coordinates?"
+- "Find nearby businesses at latitude 34.0522, longitude -118.2437"
+- "Get geotagging candidates for this location"
+- "Find places matching 'coffee' near me"

 ## Configuration